sneakysneak/docs/pages/connector-authentication/netsuite_suitetalk_rest_setup.md

 ### Query Parameter

-Several Methods have an optional **Query** parameter.
+Several methods have an optional **Query** parameter.
 Each condition consists of a field name, an operator, and a value.
 You can join several conditions using the AND / OR logical operators, and you can use () to mark precedence.

 The following table contains the list of available query operators with their associated field types.